Asuka 120%: Development

 Asuka 120% was produced by just two full-time programmers who comprised the company Fill-in-Cafe.
 The franchise was programmed and designed by Masatoshi Imaizumi, its music was composed by Keishi Yonao, and the games' illustrations were designed by Aoi Nanase.
 Asuka 120% Burning Fest was just one fighting game of the era which had female characters, humor, and fan service.
 Similar games from that era include games such as Tōkidenshō Angel Eyes, Pretty Fighter X, and Variable Geo.

 Categorized as a bishōjo game, eleven versions were released for various platforms between 1994 and 1999.
 The combat system of Asuka 120% was based on the beat-em-up Mad Stalker, and is also similar to Makeruna!
 Makendō 2: Kimero Youkai Souri.
-Development of Mad Stalker for the X68000, FM Towns and PlayStation (PCE CD port was co-developed by Kogado Studio); and the PlayStation port of Makeruna!
-Makendō 2: Kimero Youkai Souri (Super Famicom version was developed by Success), were done by Fill-in-Cafe.
+Development of Mad Stalker for the X68000, FM Towns and PlayStation (PCE CD port was co-developed by Kogado Studio); the PlayStation port of Makeruna!
+Makendō 2: Kimero Youkai Souri (Super Famicom version was developed by Success) was done by Fill-in-Cafe.